bigelod/HaloCEWXR/README.md

 * Restore the mirror window or show that instead of the main game window, and enable SBS with it via creation of the /sbs file (for true 3D depth)
 * Support left/right hand flipping for the movement and turn sticks

+# Known Bugs

+* HUD UI glitches out temporarily when a cutscene ends and/or getting out of vehicles

 # WinlatorXR Controls: